if w is of form 3n+1, then 7 is a divisor.

 possibilities of rigorous primality testing of the speediest code (TITANIX)

-Start of April 2001 I noticed a new entry in G. L. Honaker, Jr.'s Prime Curios!
+Start of above date I noticed a new entry in G. L. Honaker, Jr.'s Prime Curios!

 website of Landon Curt Noll.
 A beautiful SUPP, proved prime with special